-How to get around in Yogyakarta
+Getting around in Yogyakarta

 You can use the Grab app to get around in Yogyakarta, even to visit the farthest points of the center such as Borobudur and Prambanan.
-There is also the option of renting a car with driver (daily between 500,000 and 700,000 IDR).
+There is also the option of renting a car with a driver (daily between 500,000 and 700,000 IDR).

 Where to eat in Yogyakarta